DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * cmdline: ``cmdline`` structure will be made opaque to hide platform-specific content.
 On Linux and FreeBSD, supported prior to DPDK 20.11, original structure will be kept until DPDK 21.11.

-* cryptodev: The structure ``rte_crypto_op`` would be updated to reduce reserved bytes to 2 (from 3), and use 1 byte to indicate warnings and other information from the crypto/security operation.
-This field will be used to communicate events such as soft expiry with IPsec in lookaside mode.